General Terms and Conditions of Delivery and Payment

-(3) In case we are prevented from adhering to agreed delivery dates as a result of force majeure, labour disputes, governmental action, energy or raw material shortages, transport bottlenecks or hindrances, operational hindrances, for example due to fire, water and/or machine defects, for which we are not responsible, or other disruptions in the flow of operations either at our premises or those of suppliers or subcontractors for which we are not responsible and which can be proven to have a significant impact, we are obliged to inform the other party without undue delay (“unverzüglich”).
-In such cases we are entitled to extend the delivery period by the period of the event of force majeure or the disruption if we have informed the Purchaser pursuant to the above information obligation.
-If delivery becomes impossible as a result thereof, our obligation to supply will become null and void and claims for damages be excluded.
+(4) In case we are prevented from adhering to agreed delivery or performance dates as a result of for e.g. force majeure, labour disputes, governmental action, energy or raw material shortages, transport bottlenecks or hindrances, operational hindrances, for example due to fire, water and/or machine defects, for which we are not responsible, or other disruptions in the flow of operations either at our premises or those of suppliers or subcontractors for which we are not responsible and which can be proven to have a significant impact, we are obliged to inform the other party without undue delay (“unverzüglich”).
+In such cases we are entitled to extend the delivery/performance period by the period of the event of force majeure or the disruption if we have informed the Purchaser pursuant to the above information obligation.
+If delivery or performance becomes impossible as a result thereof, our obligation to perform lapses to the exclusion of any compensation for damages.
 If the Purchaser proves that subsequent performance of the contract is of no interest to him as a result of the delay, he may withdraw from the contract, any further claims being excluded.
 If the event of force majeure or the disruption lasts longer than three month, we may withdraw from the contract in view of any part of the contract which has not yet been performed, provided that we have informed the Purchaser pursuant to the above information obligation and have not assumed the risk of procurement (“Beschaffungsrisiko”) or a delivery guarantee.
 Force majeure is any external event caused by elementary forces of nature or by actions of third parties, which is unforeseeable according to human insight and experience, which cannot be prevented or rendered harmless by economically acceptable means even by the utmost care reasonably to be expected in the circumstances and which is also not to be accepted by us due to its frequency.

 6. Delivery and transfer of risk

-(1) Unless stated otherwise in the order confirmation, deliveries are made FCA (pursuant to Incoterms 2010 or in their respective version valid in time) ex our works in Porta Westfalica.
+(1) Unless stated otherwise in the order confirmation, deliveries are made FCA (pursuant to Incoterms® 2020 or in their respective version valid in time) ex our works in Porta Westfalica.
 This also applies if we have exceptionally assumed the transport costs or paid them in advance on behalf of the Purchaser.

-(2) In case shipment has been agreed, the risk of incidental loss or incidental deterioration of the goods passes to the Purchaser at the time the goods have been handed over to the carrier, freight forwarder or any other third party entrusted with the execution of shipment.
+(3) In case shipment has been agreed, the risk of incidental loss or incidental deterioration of the goods passes to the Purchaser at the time the goods have been handed over to the carrier, freight forwarder or any other third party entrusted with the execution of shipment.
 This also applies if shipment is performed by our own vehicles, if we have assumed the transport costs or if we have advanced the costs on behalf of the Purchaser or in the case of partial delivery.
 If dispatch or handover is delayed for reasons attributable to the Purchaser, the risk will pass to the Purchaser at the time the goods are ready for dispatch and we have notified the Purchaser thereof.

 (4) Provided that the Purchaser does not announce in due time how the goods shall be delivered, we will conclude a transport contract with a carrier at the Purchaser’s expense.
 In this case the choice of the transportation route and the shipping method is at our discretion, unless provided otherwise.
 The Purchaser shall point out to us if transport insurance is desired; if so, transport insurance will be concluded at our reasonable discretion in favour of the Purchaser.
 Any costs incurred in this respect shall be borne by the Purchaser, even if we have exceptionally assumed the remaining transport costs.